 Here’s how we do it at Treasury Prime:

-- A separate FBO account is opened or enabled by each fintech at a partner bank
+- A separate, dedicated FBO account is opened or enabled by each fintech at a partner bank

 - Appropriate transaction monitoring tools are integrated